Leo Howard: 2001–2014: Rise to prominence

-Acting

 From a young age, Howard was a fan of Bruce Lee and Chuck Norris films, and admired their ability to incorporate martial arts into their acting.
 At the age of seven, Howard told his mother that he wanted to be an actor.
 It was at a martial arts tournament that Howard was first spotted by someone who thought he had the looks to go into show business and referred him to their talent agent.
 This led to work as a model for print advertorials and then as an actor in commercials.
 In 2010, Howard remembered his excitement about breaking into show business, saying, "The commercials were just insane to me.
 Getting a commercial was like getting a lead role in a movie to me."

 In 2005, Howard made his television debut shortly before his eighth birthday with a small guest-starring role on the USA Network series, Monk dressed as a "little karate kid" for Halloween, his one line in the episode being "Maybe he's afraid of karate".
 Howard would spend the next several years performing with Sideswipe Performance Team before returning to acting in 2009.

 In 2009, Howard landed his first steady job interviewing celebrities as "Leo Little", the host of the short-form Disney Channel talk show series, Leo Little's Big Show and made his feature film debut as "Eric Brooks" in the family film Aussie and Ted.
 In August of that year, Howard gained notoriety for his martial arts skills when he appeared as "Young Snake-Eyes", performing all of his own stunts in a flashback scene for the Paramount action-adventure film G.I.
 Joe: The Rise of Cobra.
 Later that same month, he appeared in a co-starring role as "Laser", one of the three "Short" brothers in the family comedy film Shorts, which earned the cast the Young Artist Award for that year as "Best Young Ensemble Cast".
 In November 2009, Howard began a recurring role as "Hart Hamlin" on the Disney XD series, Zeke and Luther.
 In 2010, Howard landed in his first leading role playing "Logan Hoffman" in the independent feature film, Logan.